Geomitron/scan-chart/readme.md

 	includeMd5: boolean

 	/**
-   * Set this to true to calculate `ScannedChart.notesData.trackHashes[].bchart`.
+   * Set this to true to calculate `ScannedChart.notesData.trackHashes[].btrack`.
 Otherwise, it will have the value `null`.
    *
    * Default: `false`.
    */
-  includeBChart: boolean
+  includeBTrack: boolean
 }

 interface ScannedChart {